Wilson Clash 100 Pro v2 Specs, Tech, Strings, & Tension

 Tennis strings are a personal preference, but to help players get started, Wilson suggests 17 gauge or 1.25 mm Luxilon ALU Power with a recommended tension between 50 – 60 lbs (22.7 – 27.2 kg).

-Luxilon ALU Power is one of my picks for the best polyester tennis strings that emphasizes control, spin, and feel.
+Luxilon ALU Power is one of my picks for the best polyester tennis strings that emphasize control, spin, and feel.
 It’s a solid choice for this racquet, but it’s a stiffer string that can sometimes lead to discomfort over an extended period.

 Regarding tension, I’d recommend you string the racquet 55 lbs (24.9 kg) if it’s your first time using the racquet, which provides you with plenty of room to move up for control or down for power.